 What Constitutes Nursing Home Abuse?

 One of the reasons why abusers are able to get away with inflicting the abuse on nursing home residents is because nursing home abuse can take many different forms.
 Physical abuse is widely recognized and may be more difficult for the abuser to hide.
 Unexplained bruising, burns, scratches, bike marks, broken bones, and other injuries should raise concerns.

 Abusers can also be emotionally and psychologically abusive as well.
 They may name call, torment, make the patient feel crazy, give them the silent treatment, and otherwise harm them emotionally.

 Then we have financial abuse.
 Here, the abuser takes advantage of the victim by stealing money or checks, changing important financial legal documents, withholding money, restricting money, or otherwise manipulating the nursing home resident’s finances.

 Abusers may also neglect nursing home residents or abuse them sexually.
-If you or your loved one has suffered any of these types of nursing home abuse, call an attorney for help figuring out what your next steps should be.
+If you or your loved one has suffered any of these types of nursing home abuse, call a Georgia nursing home abuse lawyer for help figuring out what your next steps should be.

 The most important part of any nursing home abuse lawsuit is figuring out who to sue.
 You probably know that you can hold your abuser accountable.
 They may also face criminal charges in addition to your civil claim.

 But there are also other parties who may have allowed or failed to prevent this abuse from happening in the first place.
 These parties are just as liable as the abuser.
+Our team of Georgia premises liability lawyers can help you determine the negligent party.
 Some of these individuals and entities include:

 - Other nursing home staff